JonathanPrince/brita/README.md

 **filter**

+  Function or Object.

-  Function to be used to filter the object.
-Should return true or false.
+  A function to be used to filter the object, should return true or false.

+  An object containing filter options.

 ##Usage
 Install the brita module using npm
 ```
 $ npm install brita
 ```
-Example
+ Basic Example
 ```js
 // require brita module
 var brita = require('brita');